Banyc/Chatter/README.md

 - Specify the IP address of the **server's**
 - Pick a proper role as either a server or a client
-- If 've not saved key pair yet
+- If you've not saved the key pair yet
-  - save key pair
+  - save the key pair
-- If 've saved key pair
+- If you've saved key pair
   - load up your own private key
+    - you can also drop the file on the window
 - Send public key to your friend in any channel if not 've done
-- Double check the authenticity of the incoming public key with your friend
+- Double check the authenticity of the incoming public key from your friend with him / her
 - Load up **other's** public key
+  - you can also drop the file on the window
 - Randomly type some key to the text box at the bottom of the window.
 Better more.
 - Wait until your friend has successfully connected to your app
 - Click "Standby" or "Send Session Key!"